The long years before Patrick Kane and Jonathan Toews took ice at United Center saw dark days.

-Jay Zawaski answers your questions on Brandon Pirri and weighs what the Blackhawks need moving forward.
+Jay Zawaski answers all your burning offseason questions on the Blackhawks.

 The Blackhawks have reportedly told Michal Handzus they’re going a “different direction.”

 How would you rate Chicago general manager Stan Bowman’s performance last season?